objcio/articles/2015-02-09-core-image.md

 ![A filter graph built with Quartz Composer, showing intermediate filtered images](http://warrenmoore.net/files/cipreview/quartz.png)

-Once we're satisfied with the effect, we can re-create the filter graph in code:
+Once we're satisfied with the effect, we can recreate the filter graph in code:

 ```
 let sepiaColor = CIColor(red: 0.76, green: 0.65, blue: 0.54)